risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

   + What does KV2200 means?
 What will be changed if KV number grows?
   + What are the parameters of your motors?

+.. danger:: Do not leave your battery plugged in your quadcopter for long time and never discharge a LiPo battery below 3.0V per cell.

 Hardware assembly
 -----